Read the Bible in Composition Order

 At any point in a reading unit, ask the AI guide a question without losing your place.
 It has full context of the passage you're reading and the scholarly material around it.

 Ask what a word meant to its original audience.
 Ask why scholars date a text when they do.
 Ask how two accounts of the same event differ.
-Get grounded answers without opening a new tab.
+Get grounded answers without leaving the app.

 What the AI guide does: